algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ## 2. Objectives

 - **It must be a mobile app**, ensuring offline access, geolocation, and preferences registration.
-- **The app should open swiftly** so they can access functionalities directly instead of taking time to log in/sign up and buying what they want.
+- **The app should open swiftly** so the user can access functionalities directly instead of taking time to log in/sign up and buying what they want.
 - **The app must be user-friendly** to make sure the user doesn't get lost in the app.
 - **Multiple languages must be implemented** for a wider public due to the touristic flux of the region.